Skip to main content

 How can technology help intelligence analysts determine what’s important in order to effectively perform their analysis?

-• Audio Sensemaking involves the methods and technologies employed by language analysts to extract valuable intelligence from intricate, real-world foreign language audio.
+• Audio Sensemaking involves the methods and technologies used by language analysts to extract valuable intelligence from complex, real-world foreign-language audio.
 This process addresses significant challenges such as unwanted background noise, a multitude of speaking styles, subtle cultural nuances, and the sheer volume of data, all while incorporating user feedback to improve the systems.

 Sensemaking Project Examples